sergiovenicius/blog/README.md

 - dotnet stryker 3.10 (stryker mutator) -> https://stryker-mutator.io/docs/stryker-net/getting-started/
 - k6.io (load tests) -> https://k6.io/docs/get-started/installation/

+# architecture
+- you can load the architecture/blog-architecture.dsl file into https://structurizr.com/dsl to see context, container and component diagrams

 # steps to build
 - clone the repository to your machine
 - open the solution "Blog.sln" in your Visual Studio